Note

 Manage Tenant Licenses

-Each tenant has its own license quota, managed through the Edit License page in Tenant Manager.
+Each tenant has allocated license quotas that are managed through the Edit License page in Tenant Manager.

-• Summary widgets at the top of the page, showing the number of licenses remaining for each product at the Tenant Manager level (the pool from which you can draw)
+Summary widgets at the top of the page, showing remaining licenses per product at the Tenant Manager level (shared pool).

-• A table that lists all tenants and their allocated license quotas per products
+A table listing all tenants and their allocated license quotas per product.

 Filter tenant metrics

-To fine-tune your results, you can add multiple conditions to the filters.
+To fine-tune your results, you can combine multiple filter conditions .

 Important: